 Fourth Sunday in June, 11 am to 4 pm

-The Tour of Remarkable Homes, in its sixth year in 2018, is organized and hosted by the Madison Historical Society.
+The Tour of Remarkable Homes, in its seventh year in 2019, is organized and hosted by the Madison Historical Society.
 Funds raised through this annual event are used for the maintenance of our historic properties, the conservation of our collection, and for our educational programming.

 Together with generous grants and donations from MHS members and friends, the proceeds of the Tour enables us to continue to preserve and protect our historic properties and to care for our collection of treasures from Madison's rich past.